openpay-innovations/sdk-ios/README.md

 - Support for light and dark modes
 - Adjust the corner radius to match the appearance of other buttons in your app

+The button styles below are available in the SDK.

 ### `openpay` Branding
-For more details about the payment button see [Openpay SDK Styleguide](Support/Images/Openpay/styleguide_openpay.pdf).
+For more details about the payment button see the [Openpay SDK Styleguide](Support/Images/Openpay/styleguide_openpay.pdf).

 #### Amber with Granite Grey